hackwin/httpd-analytics/README.md

 2. Run the `database-create.sql` file to create the schema and tables
 3. Update your main apache .conf file or the domain specific httpd-vhosts.conf file, see `httpd-vhosts.conf` sample file
 4. Enable the `mod_logio` apache module
+5. Restart apache
-5. Run `send-apache-logs-to-db.php` and `send-php-errors-to-db.php` (every 5 minutes)
+6. Run `send-apache-logs-to-db.php` and `send-php-errors-to-db.php` (every 5 minutes)
-6. Run `rotate-logs.php` to copy PHP errors into log files with the date in the filename (every 5 minutes)
+7. Run `rotate-logs.php` to copy PHP errors into log files with the date in the filename (every 5 minutes)
-7. Read tables by querying `analytics.page_statistics` and `analytics.php_errors`
+8. Read tables by querying `analytics.page_statistics` and `analytics.php_errors`

 ## How it works